11 Oct 2013

 However, I quite liked the friendly and somewhat satirical style, free for the most part from violence or bad language.
-So when I spotted the novel ‘The Unbearable Lightness of Scones’ going for a euro on a church bookstall, it was not a hard decision to buy it.
-The title alone was intriguing.
-It is apparently part of a series about 44 Scotland Street in Edinburgh - and, as I gradually realised, it might have been better to have read at least one of the others in the series beforehand.
+So when I spotted the novel ‘The unbearable lightness of scones’ going for a euro on a church bookstall, it was not a hard decision to buy it.

 I usually read light fiction for fifteen minutes or so before going to sleep, and unfortunately this is not the ideal kind of book for that treatment.
-I simply could not keep track of all the people in this book, which felt at times more like a few episodes from a soap rather than a novel.
-My favourite character was the delightfully precocious six-year-old Bertie who wants nothing more than to join Cub Scouts, while his mother wants him to join only gender-neutral groups and to play with the bossy Olive.
+I simply could not keep track of all the people in this book, which feels at times more like a few episodes from a soap rather than a novel.
+My favourite character was the delightfully precocious six-year-old Bertie who wants nothing more than to join Cub Scouts.
+However his mother wants him to join only gender-neutral groups and to play with the bossy Olive.
 I don't recall any of the others particularly.
 They all seemed so similar.

 There’s a thread about a missing blue teacup, another about a valuable long-lost painting, another about someone who breaks up with his girlfriend and is offered a modelling job.
 And there are many conversations between people who, unfortunately, I found it hard to care about.
 Or even to distinguish.
 Perhaps the book is not meant to stand alone - or perhaps the intention is to be snapshots of several people’s lives as they intertwine and overlap.
 But since I could not grasp who was whom, or remember from one chapter to another what relationship they had with each other, this point was rather lost.

-All of which sounds rather negative, but to be fair, the writing for the most part is enjoyable enough, with some nice irony here and there.
+All of which sounds rather negative.
+But to be fair, the writing for the most part is enjoyable enough, with some nice irony here and there.
 I was tempted to give up a couple of times but kept going despite the lack of coherent story.. and enjoyed some interesting insights into people whose lives - albeit caricatured - are far removed from mine.

 If I come across another in this series second-hand, I might well consider reading it...